-We recently had the chance to interview Toby Triebel, the Co-Founder and CEO of Spotcap.
+We recently had the chance to speak with Toby Triebel, the fo-founder and CEO of Spotcap.

-Founded in 2014, Spotcap is offerering online credit lines to small companies.
-We recently mentioned Spotcap, which is headquartered in Berlin, as one of the hottest European fintech startups in 2015.
-Supported by Rocket Internet, Spotcap so far raised about €13 million in venture capital and about €5 million in debt financing.
+Founded in 2014, Spotcap is offerering online credit lines to small companies (Update – August 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).
+We recently covered Spotcap, which is headquartered in Berlin, as one of the hottest European fintech startups in 2015.
+Supported by Rocket Internet, Spotcap has so far raised about €13 million in venture capital and about €5 million in debt financing.

 We spoke with Toby to learn how he and his team built and launched a fintech startup in 3 countries and across 2 continents within just a few months.

-In which countries / markets is Spotcap currently operating in?
+In which countries or markets is Spotcap currently operating in?

 How did you come up with the idea to start Spotcap?